landing-ai/landingai-python/docs/inferences/docker-deployment.md

 The time it takes to run the inference will vary according to the hardware where the Docker container is running (if you set it up to run on a GPU, for example, it will probably yield faster predictions).

-Check out the [Support Center](https://support.landing.ai/docs/docker-deploy) for more information on how to get a deployment license, run the Docker deployment with a a GPU, and more.
+Check out the [documentation](https://landinglens.docs.landing.ai/landingedge/docker-deploy) for more information on how to get a deployment license, run the Docker deployment with a a GPU, and more.